araffin/academic-kickstart/content/post/optuna/index.md

 model = PPO("MlpPolicy", vec_env, verbose=1, **hyperparams)
 model.learn(40_000, progress_bar=False)
 ```
-It should give you much better results than the default hyperparameters with half the training budget.
+It should give you better results than the default hyperparameters with half of the training budget.

 Note: I recommend using the [RL Zoo](https://github.com/DLR-RM/rl-baselines3-zoo) for more complex settings.
 It includes automatic hyperparameter tuning, loading trial and distributed optimization.
-Example:
+Example command to optimize PPO on the Pendulum-v1 environment:
 ```bash
 python -m rl_zoo3.train --algo ppo --env Pendulum-v1 -optimize --storage ./demo.log --study-name demo
 ```